Community

 Note: Because of the complexity of requirements, many "seemingly" issues on GitHub Issues are in "pending".
 Many feature-related issues are just seeds that developers need to do more detailed requirement analysis, design, and coding, and the most difficult thing is usually requirement analysis, which needs to clarify "what needs to be done", and developers need to consider both current and future requirements, and prevent over-design.
 This is also why Turms documentation mentions several times that "the design and implementation of IM business functions are far more difficult than the design and implementation of technology middleware".

 Reduce your maintenance costs and facilitate the continuous merging of upstream updates.
-If a developer forks the Turms project for complex secondary development, they will face a long-term maintenance problem: if the developer wants to use upstream's new code, they need to constantly adapt their own branch, and the faster upstream Turms server updates, the greater the developer's adaptation workload.
+If a developer forks the Turms project for complex custom development, they will face a long-term maintenance problem: if the developer wants to use upstream's new code, they need to constantly adapt their own branch, and the faster upstream Turms server updates, the greater the developer's adaptation workload.
 There may even be logical conflicts that the developer is not aware of.

 On the contrary, if developers give back the code to upstream, such problems will not occur.
 Because we will not only maintain these feedbacked codes together, but also consider whether these new designs and these feedbacked codes are consistent in design when designing other new related functional modules for Turms.